-- An alternative method is to use rejection sampling: Generate a sample X from some other distribution g(x) and accept them with acceptance probability p(X), otherwise reject and try again. - The rejection requires sampling a standard uniform variate U: Accept if $U \leq p(X)$ , reject otherwise. - It is easy to see that where Z is determined from the normalization condition:
+- An alternative method is to use rejection sampling: Generate a sample X from some other distribution g(x) and accept them with acceptance probability p(X), otherwise reject and try again. - The rejection requires sampling a standard uniform variate U: Accept if $U \leq p(X)$ and return X, otherwise reject and try a new X. - What should p(X) be in order for the distribution of X to be f(x)? - Since X and U are independent the marginal distribution of x is where Z is determined from the normalization condition: